 The Fourth Circuit's, and later, the Supreme Court's rejection of the catalyst theory has had a profoundly negative impact on civil rights litigation.
-One post-Buckhannon survey of public interest law organizations found that classic public interest impact litigation, such as classactions seeking injunctive relief against government officials, is the loser under Buckhannon.17 Survey respondents said that Buckhannon made settlement more difficult, "because requiring a formal judgment takes away the potential for face-saving, out-of-court settlements in which defendants do not admit to wrongdoing."18 Buckhannon severely reduces plaintiffs' leverage in settlement negotiations, since defendants are aware that they can avoid an attorney fee award by capitulating at any point in the case.
+One post-Buckhannon survey of public interest law organizations found that classic public interest impact litigation, such as classactions seeking injunctive relief against government officials, is the loser under Buckhannon.
+Survey respondents said that Buckhannon made settlement more difficult, "because requiring a formal judgment takes away the potential for face-saving, out-of-court settlements in which defendents do not admit to wrong doing."
+Reselve cal evidence."16 dants do not admit to wrongdoing."
+18 Buckhannon severely reduces plaintiffs' leverage in settlement negotiations, since defendants are aware that they can avoid an attorney fee award by capitulating at any point in the case.

-Such disadvantages deterred public interest organizations from embarking on certain kinds of impact litigation because of the risk that, after significant investment of time and money by the plain-tiffs, the defendants would moot the case through voluntary conduct, leaving the plaintiffs unable to recover their costs and fees.
-This risk also made it more difficult for organizations to find outside co-counsel for public interest cases.
-The survey authors noted that "[t]hese are perhaps the most disturbing implications of Buckhannon, for they suggest that this decision undermines the incentives for private attorneys general to bring future enforcement actions."19
+Such disadvantages deterred public interest organizations from embarking on certain kinds of impact litigation because of the risk that, after significant investment of time and money by the plaintiffs, the defendants would moot the case through voluntary conduct, leaving the plaintiffs unable to recover their costs and fees.
+This risk also made it more difficult for organizations to find outside cocounsel for public interest cases.
+The survey authors noted that "[t]hese are perhaps the most disturbing implications of Buckhannon, for they suggest that this decision undermines the incentives for private attorneys general to bring future enforcement actions."
+19 pursuit of a nonfrivolous claim or defense was a catalyst for a voluntary or unilateral change in position by the opposing party that provides any significant part of the relief sought."
+The bill went nowhere in 2008, but similar legislation is expected to be introduced this year.
+With a former civil rights lawyer and constitutional law scholar in the White House, it just may have a chance.